Breakfast in London, dinner in Barcelona

 -

-Long-distance trains in France, Italy, Spain, Portugal, Sweden & Poland are usually all-reserved and every ticket comes with a seat reservation automatically included, free of charge.
+Long-distance trains in France, Italy, Spain, Portugal, Sweden & Poland are usually all-reserved and every ticket comes with a seat reservation included, free of charge.
 The same goes for international trains to, from or between these countries including Eurostar, TGV-Lyria, Paris-Barcelona TGVs, Paris-Milan TGVs, Paris-Milan Frecciarossas and Paris-Germany TGV/ICE trains.
 Such trains often don't have any displays showing which seats are reserved and which free because it's assumed that all passengers have a reserved seat.

 -

 Long-distance trains in Germany, Austria, Switzerland, Denmark & much of central Europe are usually reservation optional.
 You can travel without a reservation (the risk is you may have to stand at busy times) or you can pay a small fee to reserve a seat.
-If you don't have a reservation you can sit in any empty unreserved seat - an electronic display above each seat (or on older trains, a little printed slip in a slot) show which seats are reserved.
+If you don't have a reservation you can sit in any empty unreserved seat - an electronic display above each seat (or on older trains, a printed slip in a slot) show which seats are reserved.

-Making a short journey mid-week in February as a solo traveller I might not bother making a reservation, especially if I'm joining at the station where the train starts so will have my pick of the seats.
+Making a short journey mid-week in February as a solo traveller I might not bother making a reservation, especially if I'm joining at the station where the train starts so will have my pick of empty seats.
 But if you're making a long journey or travelling on a busy Friday or Sunday afternoon or travelling with your family or in a small group, I strongly recommend making a reservation to be sure of a seat.
-You are usually offered the option of adding a seat reservation when buying a ticket online, if you fail to add one you can sometimes make a separate seat reservation only booking later, the German, Austrian & Czech railway websites can do that, but not all websites.
+You are usually offered the option of adding a seat reservation when buying a ticket online, if you fail to add one you can usually make a separate seat reservation only booking later, the German, Austrian & Czech railway websites can do that, but not all.

 Forward-facing seats